 Tenancy WA has recently introduced a fee for our legal advice service of $40.
 We will waive (remove) this fee if you are receiving Centrelink benefits or are in financial difficulty or a crisis - please talk to us about your situation.

 And don’t forget that if you need information rather than legal advice, you can call the free Consumer Protection information line on 1300 304 054.

 When you contact us for advice we will gather some information about you and your situation.
-We do require your landlord’s name before we can provide you with legal advice.
+We require your landlord’s name before we can provide you with legal advice.
 You should be able to find their name on your lease document.
 If you rent through a Real Estate Agency, they can provide your landlord’s name.
-If you are having difficulty finding out your landlord’s name, you can contact the Bond Administrator at the WA Department of Commerce on 1300 853 829 and they will be able to help.
+If you are having difficulty finding out your landlord’s name, please discuss this with our intake team, they will be able to help you.

 Sometimes your information is gathered by one of our student volunteers who help us with administration duties, freeing up time that can be used to help more people.
 Legal advice is only given to you by one of our Legal Practitioners or Tenant Advocates.
 Most advice is given to you over the telephone.
 It is always best to have all your documentation on your rental in front of you.

 Our advice line operates Monday to Friday between 9:00am and 4:30pm.
-One of our team will take your information and ask you some questions about your situation and we will then provide you with advice on your tenancy problem.
-We are a state-wide service and we know that at times it can be difficult to get through on the advice line, so you may find it easier to use our online booking system.
+One of our team will take your information and ask you some questions about your situation.
+They will then book you in for a telephone appointment, where you will be provided with legal advice on your tenancy problem.
+We are a state-wide service and we know that at times it can be difficult to get through on the advice line.

 If your situation is very urgent and you need immediate advice, we recommend you try our advice line, or alternatively you can contact your local tenant advocate.